Hollowness effect and entropy in high energy elastic scattering: Discussions and Conclusions

 \section{Discussions and Conclusions}

 The presence of the hollowness effect (gray area) cannot be associated with limiting the resolution of the facilities.
-On the other hand, the de Broglie wavelength achieves its minimum at present-day energies at CERN LHC, and despite its small value $\Delta r=1/p_{cm} \sim 2/\sqrt{s}$ it still produces an unavoidable natural coarse-grain effect.
+On the other hand, the de Broglie wavelength achieves its minimum at present-day energies at the LHC, and despite its small value $\Delta r=1/p_{cm} \sim 2/\sqrt{s}$ it still produces an unavoidable natural coarse-grain effect.

 The use of potentials mimicking the internal energy is not new in physics, probably remounting to Bohm quantum potential \cite{bohm_1,G.Dennis.M.A.de.Gosson.B.J.Hiley.Phys.Lett.A378.2363.2014} in Quantum Mechanics and, more specifically, in nuclear scattering \cite{Shuryak-book-2004-p374}.
 However, the use of both the Coulomb and the confinement potentials are illustrative of the physical behavior of $pp$ and $\bar{p}p$ in the impact parameter space.
-It should be stressed that the results obtained are not able to fit the experimental data for the inelastic overlap function since this is not the aim of a potential approach.
+It should be stressed that the confinement potential was applied here at the level of the charged-color particles.
+Moreover, the hadronization can influence and distort distributions at the hadronic level despite the LPHD hypothesis.
+Therefore the results obtained in the resent work are not able to fit the experimental data for the inelastic overlap function since this is not the aim of a potential approach.

 The Coulomb potential treats the hadrons as point-like objects, and its description using the impact parameter picture does not allow any acceptable result near the forward direction.
 Far from the forward direction (high $q^2$), derivative terms can also be added to achieve a better description of the inelastic overlap function introducing a slowdown decaying for the tail (low $q^2$).